Airport Shuttle Bus (100E) / Taxi

-You will have to quickly register by providing your phone number and email address to purchase tickets at one of the main docking stations (dots filled with red) for a one day (HUF 500 or ~€1.7), three day (HUF 1,000 or ~€3.2), or weekly ticket (HUF 2,000 or ~€6.5).
+To rent a BuBi bike, you will have to quickly register by providing your phone number and email address at one of the main docking stations (dots filled with red) or online.
+One-day (HUF 500 or ~€1.5), three-day (HUF 1,000 or ~€3), and weekly tickets (HUF 2,000 or ~€7) are available.
 The system will charge you a fully-refundable security deposit of HUF 25,000 (~€80) that's automatically released after your ticket expires.
 The bikes are free to use for 30 minutes at a time, after which additional fares apply.
 With plenty of docking stations scattered around the city, you shouldn’t need to exceed the half-hour limit unless by conscious choice.

 Bus #16, also known as the Castle Bus, will take you from the city center at Deák Ferenc Square up to the historic Castle Hill in Buda.
 It crosses the Danube through the Chain Bridge, the first permanent bridge connecting the two sides of the Danube in the city.
-Get off the bus at Dísz tér and you're ready to roam the streets of the Old Town.
+Get off the bus at Dísz tér, and you're ready to roam the streets of the Old Town.

 Cab prices are regulated across all taxi operators in Budapest.
-The fare consists of a base fee of HUF 450 (~€1.5) plus a distance-based charge (HUF 280/km, or ~€0.9), irrespective of the time of day.
+The fare consists of a base fee of HUF 700 (~€2) plus a distance-based charge (HUF 300/km, or ~€1), irrespective of the time of day.
 Be wary of unlicensed cabs to avoid being overcharged, although now they're less common in Budapest.
-Licensed cabs are yellow, and can be recognized by the corporate logos on both sides of the front doors, and by the official prices displayed on one of the rear doors.
+Licensed cabs are yellow, and can be recognized by the corporate logos on both sides of the front doors, and the official prices displayed on one of the rear doors.

+In theory, you should feel free to hail any yellow cab off the streets without being overcharged, but it’s safer to call one from a reputable company like City Taxi (+36 1 211 1111), Főtaxi (+36 1 222 2222), or Tele 5 (+36 1 555 5555).
 All cabs are required by law to accept credit cards.
-In theory you should feel free to hail any yellow cab off the streets without being overcharged, but it’s safer to call one from a reputable company, such as City Taxi (+36 1 211 1111), Főtaxi (+36 1 222 2222), or Tele 5 (+36 1 555 5555) and tell them in advance if you will be paying with card.
-The driver will identify you by the name the car was called for before letting you in (there're no additional charges for calling a cab).